The Bob Next Door: Cultural references

-The plot of "The Bob Next Door" is based on the movie Face/Off.
+The plot to "The Bob Next Door" is based on the film Face/Off.
 The opening couch gag also features Harold from the 1955 children's book Harold and the Purple Crayon.
 Bart tries to tempt Walt to sing "Three Little Maids From School Are We" from The Mikado; the same song was also used in an earlier episode, "Cape Feare", which also featured Sideshow Bob.
-Later in the show, when Sideshow Bob reveals his true identity, he exclaims he is now "able to sing all the Gilbert & Sullivan I damn well please", followed by him pulling a Japanese fan out of the glove box and singing the opening notes of "Behold The Lord High Executioner", another number from The Mikado, to Bart's horror.
+Later in the episode, when Sideshow Bob reveals his true identity, he exclaims he is now "able to sing all the Gilbert & Sullivan I damn well please", followed by him pulling a Japanese fan out of the glove box and singing the opening notes of "Behold The Lord High Executioner", another number from The Mikado, to Bart's horror.
 Marge and Homer tell Bart that a lot of people have voices like Sideshow Bob's, such as "Frasier on Cheers, Frasier on Frasier or Lt.
 Cmdr.
 Tom Dodge in Down Periscope."
 These characters were played by Sideshow Bob's voice actor, Kelsey Grammer.
-When Sideshow Bob steps on the rake it is a call back to a scene in "Cape Feare" in which he steps on multiple rakes.
+When Sideshow Bob steps on the rake it is a callback to a scene in "Cape Feare" in which he steps on multiple rakes.